paulsedille/NeurIPS-Broader-Impact-Statements/README.md

 ## Functions Available
 This repository contains:
 * The [main dataset](https://github.com/paulsedille/NeurIPS-Broader-Impact-Statements/tree/main/main-dataset) of impact statements from all NeurIPS 2020 papers, along with additional information.
+Google Sheet version available [here](https://docs.google.com/spreadsheets/d/1pG6s1GSp5EsioxBNKygunq6cCuEfsRMBglveLMXDo-c/edit?usp=sharing).
 * The [code](https://github.com/paulsedille/NeurIPS-Broader-Impact-Statements/tree/main/academic-pdf-scrape) used to download, convert and scrape all the PDFs submitted for NeurIPS 2020
 * The [code](https://github.com/paulsedille/NeurIPS-Broader-Impact-Statements/blob/main/BIS_analysis_for_release.ipynb) used to collect all the additional information about the  impact statements such as affiliation type, location and subject area.